xuheng44/workautomation/README.md

 workbinId:  cases(id), same as above setting

 #### Assign workitem to Queue in workflow
-Workflow don't support "Transfer to ACD", need to use Data action to assign workitem to ACD queue, but workitem status <span style="color:red">must not be in "Parked" </span>.
+Workflow don't support "Transfer to ACD", need to use Data action to assign workitem to ACD queue, but workitem status *must not be in "Parked"*.

 Please refer to below link for detail information.